k8pl3r-sh/mw-classifier/README.md

 ## Installation

-`sudo apt install libsystemd-dev` in order to install systemd python lib (or you will get `ERROR: Failed building wheel for cysystemd`)
+`sudo apt install build-essential libsystemd-dev` in order to install systemd python lib (or you will get `ERROR: Failed building wheel for cysystemd`)

 Clone the repository : `git clone`
 Rename `config.sample.py` to `config.py` and fill the fields with your own values.